jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

 ```

 #### Height
-Similarly, only decrease the height by 10 pixels if possible:
+Similarly, only decrease the height by 10 pixels, if possible:

 ```python linenums="1"
 from browserist import Browser